-A neutral (ground) overcurrent element can be applied and connected residually to a set of three current transformers on solidly grounded applications or on impedance grounded systems that provide ground fault current approximating the generator rated current level.
-The neutral element can also be connected to a 10:1 ampere, zero-sequence window current transformer to provide protection on systems producing a minimum of about 20 amperes primary current.
-Still another alternative would be connecting this device to a current transformer in the neutral of a generator or power transformer.
+A neutral (ground) overcurrent element can be applied and connected residually to a set of three current transformers on solidly grounded applications or on impedance grounded systems that provide ground fault current approximating rated current level.
+The neutral element can also be connected to a 10/1 ampere, zero-sequence window current transformer to provide protection on systems producing a minimum of about 20 amperes primary current.
+Still another alternative would be connecting this device to a current transformer in the neutral of a generator.